hans/hans.github.com/_posts/2016-08-16-solving-language.md

    linguistics and computational linguistics/NLP, people are starting to search for a unification of the two paths.
-What we really need now are creative researchers who can design new tasks closer to this downstream goal, and a community which can be receptive of this sort of work.
+What we really need now are creative researchers who can design new tasks closer to this downstream goal, and a community which remains receptive of this sort of work.
 2. [Chris][TODO] pointed out that there are other uses of language which could be used to likewise argue for different lines of research.
 For example, language also functions as an information storage mechanism, and my